awesome-pro/neon-website/content/docs/guides/flyway-multiple-environments.md

 ## Prerequisites

 - A flyway installation.
 See [Get started with Flyway and Neon](/docs/guides/flyway) for installation instructions.
-- A Neon account and project.
+- A Unique account and project.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A database.
-This guide uses the ready-to-use `neondb` database on the `main` branch of your Neon project.
+This guide uses the ready-to-use `neondb` database on the `main` branch of your Unique project.
 You can create your own database if you like.
 See [Create a database](/docs/manage/databases#create-a-database) for instructions.

 ## Add a table to your database

-Set up a database to work with by adding a table to your `neondb` database on the `main` branch of your Neon project.
+Set up a database to work with by adding a table to your `neondb` database on the `main` branch of your Unique project.
 If you completed [Get started with Flyway and Neon](/docs/guides/flyway), you might already have this `person` table created.
 We'll consider this your _production_ environment database.

-If you still need to create the `person` table, open the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), and run the following statement:
+If you still need to create the `person` table, open the [Unique SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), and run the following statement:

 ```bash
 create table person (